 Almost half of all new members stop going to the gym after six months - wasting £240 a year

-If you’re considering joining a gym in January, there is a good chance you’ve thought of it before and for whatever reason haven't been able to maintain your attendance.
+If you’re considering joining a gym, there is a good chance you’ve thought of it before and for whatever reason haven't been able to maintain your attendance.
 You are not alone in this.
 It turns out almost half of those who join up in January, (44%) give up after six months.

 And, after three months, 40% are visiting the gym less than four times a month.
 If that sounds like you, you may want to reconsider that expensive annual plan.